nextcloud/news/docs/faq/README.md

 Feeds can be updated using Nextcloud's system cron or any program that implements the [News app's updater API](https://github.com/nextcloud/news/tree/master/docs/externalapi), most notably [Nextcloud News Updater](https://github.com/nextcloud/news-updater). **The feed update is not run in Webcron and AJAX cron mode!**

 System Cron:
-* Check if your configuration is set to use the system cron, [check here](https://github.com/nextcloud/news/blob/master/docs/configuration.md).
 * Check if you are using the system cron (Cron) setting on the admin page.
 AJAX and Web cron will not update feeds
 * Check if the cronjob exists with **crontab -u www-data -e** (replace www-data with your httpd user)
 * Check the file permissions of the **cron.php** file and if **www-data** (or whatever your httpd user is called like) can read and execute that script